 Withdrawing from a course is different from dropping a course (which eliminates any history of your enrollment from your academic record); Students who withdraw from a course receive a "W" on their transcript from the University of Pittsburgh, but it does not affect your GPA.

 You will still have access to the course's lectures and active learning, but your progress in the course will not be saved.
-But you are not eligible for a refund.
+You are also not eligible for a refund.

 Any student enrolled in a for-credit* Outlier course can elect to withdraw from their course at any point after the Drop Deadline but before 11:59 pm on the Withdrawal Deadline.

 - For 14 Week Standard Cohorts: 9 weeks after the start date